abdelkimo/or-tools/doc_sources/MANUAL/source/manual/introduction/manual_content.rst

       The ``AllDifferent`` constraint will make its first apparence too.
 More importantly, we'll use a ``DecisionBuilder`` to define the search phase and launch the search with ``NextSolution()``.
 To conduct the search, we'll use ``SearchMonitor``\s and collect solutions with ``SolutionCollector``\s and ``Assigment``\s.
-Finally, we'll say a few words about the way to pass read-only parameters to the solver and about the other available computing languages in *or-tools* (``Python``, ``Java``
+Finally, we'll say a few words about the way to pass read-only parameters to the solver and about the other available programming languages in *or-tools* (``Python``, ``Java``
       and ``C#``).
 Although this chapter is a gentle introduction to the basic use of the library, it also focuses on some basic but important manipulations needed to get things right.
 Don't miss them!